-Are you so sure the flying bug you just saw isn’t a termite that you’re willing to bet $3,000?
-That’s the average cost of termite damage repair.
-There are four bugs that look like termites, or cause damage that looks like the work of termites, and maybe that flying insect you saw is one of them.
+Are you so sure the flying bug you just saw isn’t a termite that you’re willing to bet thousands of dollars on termite damage repair?
+There are four bugs that look like termites or cause damage that looks like the work of termites.
+Maybe that flying insect you saw is one of them.
 Here are four bugs that look like termites and how to identify them.

 Pro Tip: As you consider these termite look-alikes, keep in mind, it’s not always their appearance that has us confusing these four bugs with termites.
-It’s the signs of damage from these pests that are often mistaken for the wood holes, pellets and frass that signal a termite infestation.
+The signs of damage from these pests are often mistaken for the wood holes, pellets, and frass that signal a termite infestation.

 1. Carpenter Ants

-Winged ants are easy to mistake for termites, particularly carpenter ants.
+Flying ants are easy to mistake for termites, particularly carpenter ants.
 Both are similar in size and shape.
-Both also tend to gather in large groups as ant swarmers and termite swarmers gather to find mates.
+Both also tend to gather in large groups as ant and termite swarmers gather to find mates.

 Keep in mind: While black carpenter ants exist throughout the eastern U.S., termites live in every state except Alaska.

 Body: Carpenter ants have a narrow waist and three distinct segments.
 An easy comparison for this body type is a wasp.
-Termites have a broad waist.
-This broad waist makes termites look like they only have a two-segmented body, even though they have three.
+Flying termites have two sets of front wings that are an equal length.

 Color: Winged termites and carpenter ants are similar in color, both appearing as black, brown, or reddish.

 Antennae: Both termites and carpenter ants have antennae.
 Yet a carpenter ant’s antennae are elbowed in the middle, while a termite has straight antennae.